omura-llc/adzap/README.md

 ## Installation

-Ad Zap can be installed from the App Store.
+Ad Zap will be available via TestFlight soon, with eventual availability on the App Store.

 ## License